 - Imported from Italy.
 Cold production obtained exclusively from olives harvested from the finest groves in Europe.
 Contains oil from one or more of the following countries: Italy, Greece, Spain, Portugal.

 - First cold press.
-Colavita Extra Virgin Olive Oil is the quintessential every day oil with delicate flavor that has the perfect balance of fruity and spicy notes.
+This extra virgin olive oil is the quintessential everyday oil which is well balanced between fruit and spice.
 Perfect for roasting baking dressing and marinades.

-- 68 oz plastic bottle.
-Certified ISO 9001:2008.
-Cholesterol and Carbohydrate Free Product.
+- 68 oz BPA-free plastic bottle.
+Certified ISO 9001: 2008.
+Cholesterol and carbohydrate free product.
 Certified OU Kosher.

 The main downside is that olive oil is one of the more complex substitutes for butter in cooking.
 In general, you can substitute 3/4 of the specified amount of butter with olive oil.
 If you need 8 tablespoons (1 stick) of butter, use 6 tablespoons of olive oil.